 Here is a video from Busted Halo with some common questions answered by Fr.
 Steven Bell.

-If you’re interested in getting married at our Church, please take a moment to fill out our Initial Wedding Survey.
+If you’re interested in getting married at our Church, please contact the office.